vittorioromeo/cppnow2016/trip_report.md

 `detail::array` is a `constexpr`-friendlier version of `std::array` [(some limitations will be removed in C++17)](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0107r0.pdf), but it should be possible to use this technique with `std::array` if you're willing to use [some tricks involving `const_cast`](http://stackoverflow.com/questions/34199774/why-is-non-const-stdarrayoperator-not-constexpr).

-In general, when performing operations on tuple element indices, ask yourself: **can I implement this algorithm with `constexpr` operations on an array?** If the answer is yes, your compilation time will be improved.
+In general, when performing operations on tuple element indices, ask yourself: **can I implement this algorithm by using `constexpr` operations on an array?** If the answer is yes, your compilation time can be improved.

 #### Tuple implementation details